GodGenesis/attacker/README.md

 Open this link in your browser https://vscode.dev/tunnel/0xsamwins/C:/Users/YouGotThisSAM/Desktop/Suman/vsxploit/dist

 To grant access to the server, please log into https://github.com/login/device and use code B91D-9795

+?
+What would you like to call this machine? (dev-server) ›